Digital-Identity-Labs/shibkit-meta_meta/README.md

 Features include:

-* Ready-to-use configurations and information for all major SAML federations (not complete yet)
+* Ready-to-use configurations and information for all major SAML federations (not actually complete yet)
 * Efficient download, caching and expiry of metadata, using ETag, Expires, Cache-Control and Last-Modified headers where available
 * Validation of metadata (also not complete but we're working on it)
 * Immediate access to metadata as XML or parsed Nokogiri documents